 I grew up in Calgary, Canada and received my Bachelor's degree in Biochemistry from the University of Calgary in 1993.
 I fell in love with genetics thanks to a great teacher, and I've been doing genetics ever since.
 I went to Princeton to study developmental genetics in Drosophila under Trudi Schupbach, then to Caltech to study behavioral genetics in C. elegans under Paul Sternberg.
-Here at CSUN I strive to pay forward the inspiration given to me by my professors and mentors along the way.
-I regularly teach non-majors biology (BIOL100), where I strive to make the information as accessible and entertaining as possible, even if that means being silly sometimes.
+Here at CSUN I aim to pay forward the inspiration given to me by my professors and mentors along the way.
+I regularly teach non-majors biology (BIOL100), where I strive to make the information as accessible and entertaining as possible, even if that means being silly.
 Each fall I teach an upper-division lab course (BIOL447/L) that is also known as FIRE!
 (Full Immersion Research Experience) - a crash course in becoming a scientist.
-If you are an undergraduate student looking for a research experience that will help you be a competitive applicant for graduate programs, check out FIRE lab.
-I also sometimes teach BIOL360 Genetics as well as graduate seminars.
+I also teach BIOL360 Genetics as well as graduate seminars.
 In my research lab we are trying to find out why, at a cellular level, we need to sleep.
-Since everybody sleeps, we can use a simple model organism (a nematode) to dissect sleep function at the cellular level.
-If you are a senior student thinking of the master's degree program in biology, and neurogenetics sounds interesting, come check out our research lab!
+Sleep appears to have arisen long ago in animal evolution, so we can use a simple model organism (C. elegans, a microscopic worm) to probe sleep function in a relevant way.
+If you are an undergraduate student looking for an inclusive, authentic research experience, check out FIRE lab and/or reach out to me, and if you are thinking of the master's degree program in biology, shoot me an email and come check out our research lab!

 - Ph.D.
 2000, Princeton University

 Research Interest data is currently not available.